gqrx-sdr/gqrx/README.md

     - SoapySDR from https://github.com/pothosware/SoapySDR
     - RFSpace driver is built in
 - gnuradio-osmosdr from http://cgit.osmocom.org/cgit/gr-osmosdr/
-- pulseaudio or portaudio (Linux only and optional)
+- pulseaudio or portaudio (Linux-only and optional)
 - Qt 5 with the following components:
     - Core
     - GUI
     - Network
     - Widgets
-    - Svg (runtime only)
+    - Svg (runtime-only)
 - pkg-config
 - cmake version >= 3.2.0 if you wish to build using cmake.